Hacking the Human Mind

 This book reveals their secrets.

-Richard Shotton (The Choice Factory, The Illusion of Choice) and 9x CEO MichaelAaron Flicker take a look at the behavioral science underpinning the success of 17 leading brands, including Apple, Dyson, Red Bull, and Starbucks.
+Richard Shotton (The Choice Factory, The Illusion of Choice) and 9x CEO MichaelAaron Flicker take a look at the behavioural science underpinning the success of 17 leading brands, including Apple, Dyson, Red Bull, and Starbucks.

 What is it about Amazon that pulls us back again and again?
 How does a two-minute wait make Guinness taste better?
 Why do we pay more for water than we know it’s worth?
 The answers are here.